Jack Welsby: Club career

 In round 15 of the 2023 Super League season, Welsby made his 100th appearance for St Helens and scored two tries in the clubs 34–16 victory over rivals Wigan.

 In round 20 of the 2023 Super League season, Welsby scored two tries for St Helens in their 22–18 victory over Leeds.

 Welsby played 29 games for St Helens in the 2023 Super League season scoring 11 tries as the club finished third on the table.
 Welsby played in St Helens narrow loss against the Catalans Dragons in the semi-final which ended St Helens four-year dominance of the competition.

 On 20 December 2023, Welsby signed a four-year contract extension to remain at St Helens until the end of the 2027 Super League season.

 Welsby played 23 matches for St Helens in the 2024 Super League season including their golden point elimination playoff final loss against Warrington.

 On 23 May 2025, Welsby scored a hat-trick in St Helens 46-4 win over Huddersfield.

 On 3 June 2025, it was announced that Welsby would miss at least 16 weeks with a knee injury.
 In round 22 of the 2025 Super League season, Welsby made his return to the St Helens side in their 52-4 win over Huddersfield.

+In round 1 of the 2026 Super League season, Welsby injured his shoulder during St Helens disappointing loss against Warrington.
+It was later revealed that Welsby would miss four months and required surgery.
+In round 10 of the 2026 Super League season, Welbsy returned to the St Helens squad for their match against York.